 - Hair should be kept neat and appropriately cut and groomed.
-If the principal determines that a student's hair is not neatly trimmed, then that student must obtain a satisfactory haircut. - Boys' hair should not extend over their eyes or over the collar orbe worn in a ponytail or a "bun". - Statement or extreme haircuts such as mohawks or patterns cut into the hair or hairstyles that the principals deem distracting or inappropriate are not allowed. - Hair may not be dyed unnatural colors - Headwear (including hats, sunglasses, bandanas) must not be worn inside the buildings by either boys or girls without principal approval. - Visible tattoos, whether permanent or temporary, are not allowed. - Studded leather or wallet/belt chains must not be worn to school. - Boys are not allowed to wear earrings.
+If the principal determines that a student's hair is not neatly trimmed, then that student must obtain a satisfactory haircut. - Boys' hair should not extend over their eyes or over the collar or be worn in a ponytail or a "bun". - Statement or extreme haircuts such as mohawks or patterns cut into the hair or hairstyles that the principals deem distracting or inappropriate are not allowed. - Hair may not be dyed unnatural colors - Headwear (including hats, sunglasses, bandanas) must not be worn inside the buildings by either boys or girls without principal approval. - Any accessory, eevent semi-permanent, must abide by the natural hair color requirement, i.e. extensions - Visible tattoos, whether permanent or temporary, are not allowed.

+- Studded leather or wallet/belt chains must not be worn to school. - Boys are not allowed to wear earrings.
 Body piercing is not allowed except for girls' pierced ears. - All clothing accessories should be in keeping with the school uniform, respectful of school mission, and not distracting.
-Any accessory deemed inappropriate by the principal will be taken from the student and may be picked up at the end of the school day in the elementary office. - Elementary students will not wear makeup.
+Any accessory deemed inappropriate by the principal will be taken from the student and may be picked up at the end of the school day in the elementary office. - Elementary students will not wear makeup. - Students who do not meet the dress code will be sent home or will be kept from all school related activities and classes until a change of clothes is provided by a parent or guardian. - When a parent or guardian cannot provide clothing for a student that is not in dress code compliant clothing, the school will provide clothing at a rental price of \$10 per piece of clothing.